LLM in Legal Practice [Top-up Award]

 This is an exempted course under the Non-local Higher and Professional Education (Regulation) Ordinance.
 It is a matter of discretion for individual employers to recognize any qualification to which this course may lead.

-One of the great attractions of this course is that you can choose a topic that interests you from a wide range of research areas.
+One of the great attractions of this programme is that you can choose any law-related topic that interests you from a wide range of research areas.
 Examples include (but not limited to):